Bangladesh urges no harsh EU measures over factory deaths

 The disaster, believed to have been triggered when the building's electricity generators were started up during a blackout, put the spotlight on Western retailers who use the impoverished South Asian nation as a source of cheap goods.

 About 4 million people work in Bangladesh's garment industry, making it the world's second-largest apparel exporter after China.
-Some earn as little as $38 (24.40 pounds) a month, conditions Pope Francis has compared to "slave labour".
+Some earn as little as $38 a month, conditions Pope Francis has compared to "slave labor".

 Prime Minister Sheikh Hasina has blamed the factory owners for the disaster, saying they ignored warnings about cracks in the walls of the building.